 Overheating engines can be a nuisance -- or even dangerous -- if a malfunction happens suddenly.
 But what causes a car engine to overheat?
 Here are the most common reasons for overheating -- and what you can do about them:

 - A Dry Engine.
 A lack of lubricating oil can cause an engine to overheat.
 It can also cause engine failure and permanent engine damage.
-That's why one of the first things that beginning drivers learn about their car is how to check the oil.
+That's why one of the first things that beginning drivers learn about their car is how to .
 Most vehicles have a low oil indicator that will clue you on to this kind of emergency, so pay attention for those alerts.

 - Low Coolant Levels.
 Leaks in a coolant system can leave an engine dangerously overheated.
 The simple solution is to check the coolant tank to make sure you have the right level of coolant.
 If you notice drips or puddles of coolant around your vehicle, you may need to act quickly to replace the fluid, and contact a professional mechanic to fix the source of the leaks.